GetcuReone/FactFactory/FactFactory/FactFactory/API.md

 ##### Summary

-Return the fact set that will be contained in the default container.
+Returns the fact set that will be contained in the default container.

 ##### Returns

+The set of facts added to the default container

 ##### Parameters